precice/precice.github.io/pages/docs/configuration/configuration-acceleration.md

 Aitken under-relaxation adapts the under-relaxation factor in every iteration based on current residuals of the defined primary data and we only need to define an initial relaxation factor <tt>initial-relaxation</tt>.
 A value of 0.1 is a robust initial-relaxation factor.

 Aitken under-relaxation can be a good choice for strong interaction with a fluid solvers that does not fully converge in every iteration or for compressible fluid solvers.
 For most cases, however, it is beneficial to change to a quasi-Newton scheme.
-Using Aitken under-relaxation is generally not recommended, if a parallel coupling scheme is used (see ... for details).
+Using Aitken under-relaxation is generally not recommended, if a parallel coupling scheme is used (refer to table 1 in [this paper](https://doi.org/10.1016/j.camwa.2015.12.025), where *Vec-Aitken* refers to our implementation of Aitken under-relaxation for parallel coupling schemes).

 ## Quasi-Newton schemes